gregoiresage/fitplace/README.md

 make8bitart.com uses jQuery and a jQuery plugins I wrote: [draggybits](https://github.com/jennschiffer/draggybits)

+## now with imgur support

+except you need to [register your own imgur app](https://api.imgur.com/) and enter the info on `/js/custom/make8bitart.js` at line 91.

 ## misc notes

 8-bit truthers will complain that the color palette is not actually 8-bit.
 I discuss this on my ["blog"](http://negativitysandwiches.com/making-an-8-bit-color-picker/).
 If that makes you really angry, then I suggest you take a nap, butthorn.